learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What is ECMAScript?
-ECMAScript is the scripting language that forms the basis of JavaScript.
-ECMAScript standardized by the ECMA International standards organization in the ECMA-262 and ECMA-402 specifications.
-The first edition of ECMAScript was released in 1997.

-#### Q. What is JSON?
-JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
-It is based on a subset of JavaScript language in the way objects are built in JavaScript.

-#### Q. What are the syntax rules of JSON?
-Below are the list of syntax rules of JSON
-1. The data is in name/value pairs
-2. The data is separated by commas
-3. Curly braces hold objects
-4. Square brackets hold arrays

 #### Q. What is the purpose JSON stringify?
 When sending data to a web server, the data has to be in a string format.
 You can achieve this by converting JSON object into a string using stringify() method.
 ```javascript